vmware-archive/dependency-labeler/README.md

 ### Usage in Concourse

-Please see [CONCOURSE.md](CONCOURSE.md) for information about using Deplab as a task in your Concourse pipeline.
+Please see [CONCOURSE.md](CONCOURSE.md) for information about using deplab as a task in your Concourse pipeline.

 ## Data